franciscojdcs/MyCustomHook/README.md

-# My custom hoots of React
+# My custom hooks of React

-Repository for reuse of ower hoots.
+Repository for reuse of ower hooks.

 ## useCounter

-It is hoot simple for increment and descrement number, this works using a useState.
+It is hook simple for increment and descrement number, this works using a useState.

 ## useFetch

-It is hoot for invoke RESTAPI, use the hoots useState and useEffect.
+It is hook for invoke RESTAPI, use the hooks useState and useEffect.

 ## useForm

-This is use for catch data of form, hoot used useState.
+This is use for catch data of form, hook used useState.

 ## useTodos

 It is a Hook created for centralized actions, it has logical separated of the front.
-Hoots React used useReduce & useEffect.
+Hooks React used useReduce & useEffect.